 - Partner with a non-profit organization to achieve goals and support your community

 - Allows students to receive recognition for their voluntary contributions

 How the program works:

-- Tracking cards and informational brochures will be available from the school advisor and at check in during school sponsored blood drives.
+- Tracking cards and informational brochures will be available from the school advisor and at registration during school-sponsored blood drives.

-- Have an American Red Cross staff member or blood drive advisor date and initial your tracking card every time you donate blood or volunteer for 2 hours at an American Red Cross Blood Drive.
+- Students will have a Red Cross staff member or blood drive advisor date and initial their tracking card every time they donate blood or volunteer for two hours at a Red Cross Blood Drive.

-- You will turn the completed tracking card into the school advisor by established timelines of your graduating year.
+- The student will turn in the completed tracking card to the school advisor by an agreed-upon date of their graduating year.

-- The American Red Cross Representative will deliver the cords earned to school’s sponsor to be presented to students before graduation ceremonies occur.
+- The Red Cross Representative will deliver the cords earned to school’s sponsor to be presented to students.

-- You will be able to wear your Red Honor Cord during your graduation ceremony or a school-sponsored awards ceremony.
+- Students will be able to wear the honor cord during their graduation ceremony or a school-sponsored awards ceremony.